-Description: EpiCypher's in-house optimized protocol for CUTANA[TM] CUT&Tag assays (Figure 2).
-We strongly recommend reading this section, the Experimental Design & Key Protocol Notes section, and the Protocol to plan your experiment and familiarize yourself with the assay.
+Description: EpiCypher's in-house optimized protocol for CUTANATM CUT&Tag assays (Figure 2).
+Before starting, we strongly recommend reading this section, the Experimental Design & Key Protocol Notes section, and the Protocol to carefully plan your experiment and familiarize yourself with the assay.